51³Ô¹ÏÍø

 Gracen Gerbig and Hayley Shasteen, both 51³Ô¹ÏÍø students in the College of Arts and Sciences, recently received the Barry M. Goldwater Scholarship, considered the nation’s premier undergraduate award in the natural sciences, math and engineering.
 They were recognized by President Beverly Warren at the 51³Ô¹ÏÍø Board of Trustees meeting on May 9.

-Tags: College of Arts and Sciences , Research & Science , scholarship , Biological Sciences , Psychological Sciences , College of Public Health
+Tags: College of Arts and Sciences , Research & Science , scholarship , College of Public Health , Department of Psychological Sciences , Department of Biological Sciences

 College of Arts & Sciences